Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       using the Switching() keyword.
 In this case, a CMAF chunk is sent from the live ingest source as POST chunk.cmfv
       POST_URL/Switching([=switching set ID=])/Streams(stream_id).
-   3. The live ingest source MAY add a kind box in the "udta" box in each track to signal the switching set it belongs to.
-The schemeIdUri of this kind box SHALL be urn:dashif:ingest:switchingset_id and the value field of the kind box SHALL be the [=switching set ID=].
+   3. The live ingest source MAY add a "kind" box in the "udta" box in each track to signal the switching set it belongs to.
+The schemeIdUri of this "kind" box SHALL be urn:dashif:ingest:switchingset_id and the value field of the "kind" box SHALL be the [=switching set ID=].
    4. The switching sets are grouped as adaptation sets present in the DASH manifest in a POST request issued earlier, i.e., before the segments of that switching set are transmitted.
 In this case, the naming of the